Active Prompt Learning with Vision-Language Model Priors: Experiments

 \subsection{Further Analyses}

-\textbf{Extensions to SOTA Model-Centric Prompt Learning Methods.} Our cluster-balanced (\sftype{CB}) acquisition effectively selects informative images by utilizing a pre-trained CLIP model.
-These selected images can be directly applied to enhance the performance of SOTA model-centric prompt learning methods, including MaPle~\cite{khattak2023maple}, PromptSRC~\cite{khattak2023self}, and ProMetaR~\cite{park2024prompt}.
-Table~\ref{tab:main-table} represents that our~\sftype{CB}-based datasets slightly outperforms the conventional~\sftype{1-shot} datasets, which contain one labeled image per class.
+\textbf{Extensions to SOTA model-centric prompt learning methods.} Our cluster-balanced (\sftype{CB}) acquisition effectively selects informative images by utilizing a pre-trained CLIP model.
+These selected images can be directly applied to enhance the performance of SOTA model-centric prompt learning methods, including MaPle~\citep{khattak2023maple}, PromptSRC~\citep{khattak2023self}, and ProMetaR~\citep{park2024prompt}.
+Table~\ref{tab:main-table} shows that our~\sftype{CB}-based datasets slightly outperforms the conventional~\sftype{1-shot} datasets, which contain one labeled image per class.
+More specifically, following the few-shot setting of CoOp~\citep{zhou2022learning}, we assume access to ground-truth labels to construct a perfectly class-balanced~\sftype{1-shot} dataset by randomly selecting one sample from each class.
 However, the~\sftype{1-shot} datasets differ from active learning, which start with unlabeled images.
 For a fair comparison with them, we construct~\sftype{CB}*-based datasets, where the weighted text features in~\eqref{eq:weighted-text} are replaced with the text features of the ground-truth label.
 In Table~\ref{tab:main-table}, our~\sftype{CB}*-based datasets outperform other baselines, emphasizing the importance of data-centric approaches for efficient adaptation in VLMs.
-More experiments are in the Appendix~\ref{sec:additional-experiments}.